SonarSource/sonar-scanning-examples/maven-multimodule/README.md

 </properties>
 ```

-We use `${aggregate.report.dir}` which is defined in top level [`pom.xml`](pom.xml) to avoid duplicated the location of the
+We use `${aggregate.report.dir}` which is defined in the top level [`pom.xml`](pom.xml) to avoid duplicating the location of the
 report in every module.

-Alternatively we can set this property on command line with `-D` switch like
+Alternately we can set this property on the command line with the `-D` switch:

 ```
 mvn -Dsonar.coverage.jacoco.xmlReportPaths=C:\projects\sonar-scanning-examples\sonarscanner-maven-aggregate\tests\target\site\jacoco-aggregate\jacoco.xml clean verify sonar:sonar
 ```

-We have to use absolute path, because report will be imported for each module separately and path is resolved relatively to the module dir.
+We have to use an absolute path, because the report will be imported for each module separately and the path is resolved relative to the module dir.

 ##Documentation